jeffjeffjeffrey/etsy_similar_shops/README.md

     4. 0.091 MINICROP  (pom 3.35)  (pull 3.18)  (wristlet 3.1)  (braided 3.1)
     5. 0.088 MoreThanSprinkles  (burp 4.99)  (cloth 3.75)  (absorption 3.56)  (6ply 3.56)

 When testing the tf-idf method with smaller sample sizes (like 100) I noticed that shops with very few listings seemed to show up frequently in unexpected top-five lists.
 This may have been due to the choice of tf-idf weighting formulas, which may have inadvertently penalized or homogenized weights in longer documents.
-It may also be that shops with scarse information were more heavily weighted by secondary traits, like location or various listing enums that I included in the bag of words.
+It may also be that shops with scant information were more heavily weighted by secondary traits, like location or various listing enums that I included in the bag of words.

 A larger sample size and different choices for some of the parameters along the way might help improve this model.
 Access to user site usage data could also be greatly helpful toward measuring the "correctness" of these similarity results.

+Overall, the bag-of-words tf-idf model performed decently for its simplicity, but the beautiful LSI algorithm stole the show with its consistently sensible, almost intuitive results.